thiagovscoelho/hexagram_calculator/README.md

 ## Probability background

-The 6d8 moving‑line rule in this project was chosen to **exactly match the line‑change probability distribution of the traditional yarrow‑stalk method** as computed and tabulated by Edward Hacker.
-In broad strokes:
+The 6d8 moving‑line rule in this project was chosen to **exactly match the line‑change probability distribution of the traditional yarrow‑stalk method** as computed and tabulated by Edward Hacker. (*Handbook*, p.
+138) In broad strokes:

 - When generating a line by yarrow stalks you obtain one of four numeric outcomes (often mapped to 6, 7, 8, 9).
 Two of these represent *moving* lines; the other two are *static*.
 - The relative frequencies are *not* even; in particular, the event corresponding to yang→yin occurs markedly more often than yin→yang.